7 Family-friendly Activities in Loch Lomond National Park

 4. Cycling or Mountain biking

-The West Loch Lomond cycle path, starting in the village of Balloch, is another great family-friendly cycle with spectacular views of Loch Lomond and its famous islands, Conic Hill and the most southerly Munro Ben Lomond (974m).
+The West Loch Lomond cycle path, starting in the village of Balloch, is another great family-friendly cycle with spectacular views of Loch Lomond and its famous islands, Conic Hill and the most southerly Munro, Ben Lomond (974m).
 There are plenty of loch-side picnic spots and refreshments available in the villages.
 Find the full route here.

-5. Gruffalo Trail & Ardkinglas Estate
+5. Gruffalo & Fairy Trail at Ardkinglas Estate

-The Gruffalo Trail is only one of the attractions at Ardkinglas Woodland Gardens, which are also home to an outstanding collection of plants and trees including 'the mightiest conifer in Europe' - a remarkable European Silver Fir with a girth of nearly ten metres.
+The Gruffalo Trail is only one of the attractions at Ardkinglas Woodland Gardens, which are also home to an outstanding collection of plants and trees, including 'the mightiest conifer in Europe' - a remarkable European Silver Fir with a girth of nearly ten metres.
 Look out for a range of native birds and a thriving community of red squirrels as you explore.

 6. Head to Lochgoilhead